 Tips on How to Avoid Salary History in Interviews

 To avoid asking questions about salary during a job interview, focus on the candidate’s ability to perform the job.
-Get creative, and ask case study questions that will test their thought process on the spot.
-Applicants can easily follow a script when answering generic interview questions.
+Get creative and ask case-study questions that will test their thought process on the spot.

 It’s also a good idea to inquire about the results your job candidates have had in former jobs.
 A resume is good at showing an applicant’s previous job titles and duties, but finding out how well they performed may require more digging.